top of page

 Normandy_map-63505537.png

-Another source documenting the Norman de Ros origin is a list taken from the plaque in the church at Dives-sur-Mer, Normandy, France, where William the Conqueror and his knights said mass before setting sail to invade England in 1066.
-It lists all the knights who are known to have taken part in the invasion.
-On that plaque is listed; Serlon de Ros, Geoffroi de Ros, Ansgot de Ros, and Anquetil de Ros.
+Another source documenting the Norman de Ros origin is taken from the plaque in the church at Dives-sur-Mer, Normandy, France where William the Conqueror and his knights said mass before setting sail to invade England in 1066.
+A plaque lists all the knights who are known to have taken part in the invasion including Serlon de Ros, Geoffroi de Ros, Ansgot de Ros, and Anquetil de Ros.

-While many accounts tie the family to the village of Rots/ Ros there are also near by ruins of an ancient feudal manor house close to the village of Hamel that is believed to have belonged to one of the de Ros family.
-It is from this sight research and the research of a near by church that indicate the high probability that the four dr Ros who went with William I to take England were brothers.
+While many accounts tie the family to the village of Rots/ Ros there are also nearby ruins of an ancient feudal manor house close to the village of Hamel that is believed to have belonged to one of the de Ros family.
+It is from this site research and the research of a nearby church that indicates the four de Ros’s who went with William I to take England were brothers.

 What is certain at this point is that four knights of the de Ros bloodline are recognized as having participated in the Norman conquest and bringing the bloodline to England.